renanxcortes/VisualizaFEE/README.md

 The applications were all built in Shiny from RStudio and make use of the interactive graphics packages htmlwidgets (http://gallery.htmlwidgets.org/) such as plotly, leaflet, DT, D3plusR, D3plus and collapsibleTree.

 ## Consideration
-All the applications were developed by me, except for IdeseVis which was developed by Luís Henrique Paese (https://github.com/paeselhz) with my collaboration.
+All the applications were developed by me, except for IdeseVis which was developed by Luís Henrique Zanadrea Paese (https://github.com/paeselhz) with my collaboration.

 In addition, MEG was developed with the collaboration of Luís Henrique Zanadrea Paese (https://github.com/paeselhz), Jéfferson Colombo and Fernando Cruz.